Stephen L. Burns Welcome to the Amish Disco

 pseudonym, and still quite often wish I had.
 The one I planned to use was Eliza Little.

+I still may have to start using one.
 If you see a novel by Eliza Little, grab it!

 What are your political leanings?
 I consider myself a Miss Manners Anarchist.